Hyundai ix35 Problems You Should Be Aware Of!

 • Confirm recall work has been completed with paperwork or dealer confirmation.

-A spongy brake pedal, odd warning lights, or inconsistent braking feel should be treated as a “stop and investigate” moment.
+• During the test drive: a spongy brake pedal, odd warning lights, or inconsistent braking feel should be treated as a “stop and investigate” moment.

 10) “Small” comfort problems that become big annoyances